risavkarna/blog/ck725qdgg06jbdfs1koeysk5h.md

 (Disclosure: This author is currently rolling out a platform primarily for these kinds of workers.)

 In practice, there is no purely Orwellian or Huxleyan company.
 Most companies are a good mixture of the two these days.
 You will find it more likely to find secure, well-treated developers living comfortably in London, New York and most of SF Bay area and Western Europe.
 These are predominantly Huxleyan communities fueled and placated by coffee, alcohol, weed, micro-dosing or even Burning Man-like festivals.
 They will be mostly addicted to technology more than any drug though, thereby confined to a self-centered growth focus and destined to see the rest of the world as just a set of problems curable by software and technology.
-They might wax poetic on topics like
+I have listened and guiltily participated when they would wax poetic on topics like

 - how their weekend hackathon was for helping teen developers make the world a better place
 - which meditation apps are the best